W-algebras associated to surfaces: --algebras

 \end{theorem}

-Note that we specialize $c = q^r$ in \eqref{eqn:e triangle double} for two reasons: firstly, when $kn' = k'n$, we make the convention that formula \eqref{eqn:e triangle double} be identical to formula \eqref{eqn:shuf heis}, which requires $c = q^r$ in order to not have denominators.
-Secondly, formula \eqref{eqn:small triangle double} and the equivalent formula with $P$'s replaced with $E$'s, feature certain powers of $c$ in the right-hand side, which only become elements of $\BK$ upon specialization $c = q^r$. \\
+We specialize $c = q^r$ in \eqref{eqn:e triangle double} for two reasons: firstly, so that formula \eqref{eqn:e triangle double} matches formula \eqref{eqn:shuf heis}, which requires $c = q^r$ in order to clear denominators.
+Secondly, formula \eqref{eqn:small triangle double} and its equivalent with $P$'s replaced with $E$'s, feature certain powers of $c$ in the right-hand side, which only become elements of $\BK$ upon specialization $c = q^r$. \\

 \begin{proof} The generators $E_{n,k}$ (alternatively $P_{n,k}$) of the algebra $\CA$ are permuted by $SL_2(\BZ)$ acting on the indices.
 As observed in \cite{BS}, the relations \eqref{eqn:shuf heis 0} and \eqref{eqn:small triangle double} are not quite invariant under this $SL_2(\BZ)$ due to the various powers of $c$ that appear in the right-hand sides of these formulas, but they are invariant under the universal cover of $SL_2(\BZ)$.
 As a consequence of this fact, the subalgebras: